-We may sell the securities or the selling stockholders named herein may sell their common stock from time to time pursuant to underwritten public offerings, negotiated transactions, block trades or a combination of these methods.
-We may sell the securities or the selling stockholders may sell their common stock, separately or together:
+We may sell the securities from time to time pursuant to underwritten public offerings, negotiated transactions, block trades or a combination of these methods.
+We may sell the securities separately or together:

 - through one or more underwriters or dealers in a public offering and sale by them;

 - · through agents; and/or

-- directly to one or more purchasers.
+- · directly to one or more purchasers.

-We may distribute the securities or the selling stockholders may distribute their common stock from time to time in one or more transactions:
+We may distribute the securities from time to time in one or more transactions:

-- at a fixed price or prices, which may be changed; - at market prices prevailing at the time of sale; - · at prices related to such prevailing market prices; or - · at negotiated prices.
+- at a fixed price or prices, which may be changed; - at market prices prevailing at the time of sale; - at prices related to such prevailing market prices; or - at negotiated prices.

-We or the selling stockholders may solicit directly offers to purchase the respective securities being offered by this prospectus.
-We or the selling stockholders may also designate agents to solicit offers to purchase the respective securities from time to time.
+We may solicit directly offers to purchase the respective securities being offered by this prospectus.
+We may also designate agents to solicit offers to purchase the respective securities from time to time.
 We will name in a prospectus supplement any agent involved in the offer or sale of our securities.

-If we or the selling stockholders utilize a dealer in the sale of the respective securities being offered by this prospectus, we or the selling stockholders will sell the respective securities to the dealer, as principal.
+If we utilize a dealer in the sale of the respective securities being offered by this prospectus, we will sell the respective securities to the dealer, as principal.
 The dealer may then resell the securities to the public at varying prices to be determined by the dealer at the time of resale.

-If we or the selling stockholders utilize an underwriter in the sale of the respective securities being offered by this prospectus, we will execute an underwriting agreement with the underwriter at the time of sale and we will provide the name of any underwriter in the prospectus supplement that the underwriter will use to make resales of the securities to the public.
+If we utilize an underwriter in the sale of the respective securities being offered by this prospectus, we will execute an underwriting agreement with the underwriter at the time of sale and we will provide the name of any underwriter in the prospectus supplement that the underwriter will use to make resales of the securities to the public.
 In connection with the sale of the securities, we or the purchasers of securities for whom the underwriter may act as agent may compensate the underwriter in the form of underwriting discounts or commissions.
 The underwriter may sell the securities to or through dealers, and the underwriter may compensate those dealers in the form of discounts, concessions or commissions.

-We will provide in the applicable prospectus supplement any compensation we or the selling stockholders will pay to underwriters, dealers or agents in connection with the offering of the respective securities, and any discounts, concessions or commissions allowed by underwriters to participating dealers.
+We will provide in the applicable prospectus supplement any compensation we will pay to underwriters, dealers or agents in connection with the offering of the respective securities, and any discounts, concessions or commissions allowed by underwriters to participating dealers.
 Underwriters, dealers and agents participating in the distribution of the securities may be deemed to be underwriters within the meaning of the Securities Act, and any discounts and commissions received by them and any profit realized by them on resale of the securities may be deemed to be underwriting discounts and commissions.
 We may enter into agreements to indemnify underwriters, dealers and agents against civil liabilities, including liabilities under the Securities Act, or to contribute to payments they may be required to make in respect thereof.